damontic/hello-hippo-iac-cicd/README.md

 - SAM

 All of these ways to deploy applications are fascinating.
 To select two of them, I focused on their needs.
 We want: `changes to HTML should cause redeployment`.
 I decided to create a simple application in Golang that contains both a front end and a back end.
 I want to reuse the same application in both selected solutions, and this meant that the best choices are:
-- Elastic beanstalk
 - ECS
+- Lambda Function
+- App runner
+- Lightsail

-I chose these two mainly because I want to use Docker and provide a simple service that serves static content and an API.
+I chose these four mainly because I want to use Docker and provide a simple service that serves static content and an API.
+Although I have never user App runner or Lightsail, I will try to setup one of those.
-Implementing Elastic Beanstalk is expected to be a smooth process, offering a standardized approach to deployments and rollbacks.
-While I haven't deployed this using Terraform before, I'm confident it won't pose significant challenges.

 ECS is a service I have used before using Terraform, and given that I have administrator access, I should not have any problems.
 I know Hello Hippo uses Fargate, but I will create my own EC2 machines for this exercise.

+Lambda functions support running a Docker container on every request so this is another alternative.

-In both services, any update to the application code will generate a new version of the Docker image.
+In any of these services, any update to the application code will generate a new version of the Docker image.
 This way, we will cover the requirement: `changes to HTML should cause redeployment.`.

 I decided not to use EKS because Kubernetes is a black box.
 I know and have managed it, but it may be too much for this simple scenario.

 I decided not to use S3 or Lambda Functions, given that I want to work around a simple Golang server application that can be containerized, and none of those two services are compatible with Docker.

-I decided not to use App Runner, Lightsail, Amplify, or SAM because I have not used those.
+I decided not to use Amplify, or SAM because I have not used those.
 I have experience with around 50% of AWS services, but these are simply some I have not used yet.
 I know I could learn about them quickly, but I want to speed up the process, and the scope I already chose is OK.

+I thought implementing Elastic Beanstalk using Terraform to be a smooth process, but it wasn't.
+Documentation about how to use Elastic Beanstalk using Containers and Terraform had many complexities.
+Most resources recommended using the Elastic Beanstalk specific CLI tool `eb`.

 ### About Terraform
 I stopped using Terraform some months ago and moved to [Opentofu](https://github.com/opentofu/opentofu) given: